-- 2.69.
-Where HH metering data is required for UoS charging and this is not provided in accordance with the BSC or DCUSA, such metering data shall be provided to us by the User of the system in respect of each calendar month within five working days of the end of that calendar month. - 2.70.
+- 2.70.
+Where HH metering data is required for UoS charging and this is not provided in accordance with the BSC or DCUSA, such metering data shall be provided to us by the User of the system in respect of each calendar month within five working days of the end of that calendar month. - 2.71.
 The metering data shall identify the amount of energy conveyed across the Metering System in each half hour of each day and shall separately active and reactive import and export.
-Metering data provided to us shall be consistent with that received through the metering equipment installed. - 2.71.
-Metering data shall be provided in an electronic format specified by us from time to time and, in the absence of such specification, metering data shall be provided in a commaseparated text file in the format of data flow D00361 (as agreed with us).
-The data shall be emailed to indigopower@indigopipelines.co.uk. - 2.72.
-We require details of reactive power imported or exported to be provided for all Measurement Class C and E sites.
+Metering data provided to us shall be consistent with that received through the metering equipment installed. - 2.72.
+Metering data shall be provided in an electronic format specified by us from time to time and, in the absence of such specification, metering data shall be provided in a commaseparated text file in the format of data flow D00365 for Non-Migrated MPANs, and the REP-900 message for Migrated MPANs (as agreed with us). - The data shall be emailed to: indigopower@indigonetworks.co.uk. - 2.73.
+We require details of reactive power imported or exported to be provided for all Measurement Class C and E sites for Non-Migrated MPANs and for all Migrated MPANs with a Connection Type of 'L', 'H' or 'E'.
 It is also required for CVA sites and Exempt Distribution Network boundaries with difference metering.
 We reserve the right to levy a charge on Users who fail to provide such reactive data.
 In order to estimate missing reactive data, a power factor of 0.9 lag will be applied to the active consumption in any half hour.